-Submitted on 11/02/2012 - 3:04pmPart 3 of a six-part series on the Future of the Industry survey conducted by SE Group.
+Submitted by liz on Fri, 11/02/2012 - 2:04pmPart 3 of a six-part series on the Future of the Industry survey conducted by SE Group.
 This time we tackle competition.
 Comments welcomed and appreciated!

 CHALLENGE #3: COMPETITION FOR LEISURE/ENTERTAINMENT/RECREATION DOLLARS